 There’s a disturbing trend in Kings County, California.
 The county District Attorney, Keith Fagundes, is leading an unlawful effort to surveil and prosecute people who lose their pregnancies.

 In 2018, DA Fagundes charged Adora Perez, a 29-year-old woman, with murder after she experienced a stillbirth.
 A year later, he brought similar charges against Chelsea Becker, then 25, under virtually identical facts.
 Both women have substance use disorders, and were reported to the police by staff at Adventist Health Hanford Hospital.
 During her initial prosecution, Adora Perez received inadequate legal counsel and pled guilty to manslaughter for losing her fetus, a crime that doesn’t exist in California.
 She is now three years into an 11-year prison sentence.
-Chelsea Becker is still challenging her prosecution, but is being held in jail on a $2 million bail, which DA Fagundes explicitly argues is to prevent “the prospect of [Ms. Becker] becoming impregnated” again.
+Chelsea Becker has recently been released on her own recognizance to await trial, but not before spending over a year in jail under a $2 million bail, which DA Fagundes explicitly argues is to prevent “the prospect of [Ms. Becker] becoming impregnated” again.